 We were brought in to perform an active scan on a network operated by a large automotive manufacturer.
 This client is very sophisticated and we have a close partnership with them.

-Through their relationship with Belden, the client chose to work with Tripwire specifically due to our experience and knowledge in this space.
+Through their relationship with Belden, the client chose to work with Tripwiregiven proven experience and knowledge in this space.
 We scheduled the scan activity during a period that the line was down for scheduled maintenance.
 The scan was designed to be performed in a slow, gentle manner throughout the network.

 We expected the impact on the network to be the equivalent of a light breeze.
 Yet, it was soon reported that a VFD tripped.
-Of course, we were concerned.
-Could our scan have caused this?
-Fortunately, everyone involved looked at the situation objectively and quickly concluded that the extraordinarily gentle scan could not – or should not – have caused the failure.
+Could the scan have caused this?
+Fortunately, all involved considered the situation and quickly concluded the scan could not–or should not–have caused the failure.

-As it turns out, the source was an existing, hidden vulnerability in the VFD that could have been triggered by a multitude of disruptive situations, including a broadcast storm or a series of malformed packets.
-It was incredibly fortunate that it was triggered harmlessly in this circumstance – if it had been triggered while the line was up, it could have been a serious issue, potentially shutting down production.
+As it turns out, the source was an existing, hidden vulnerability in the VFD that could have been triggered by a multitude of disruptive situations, including a broadcast storm or series of malformed packets.
+It was incredibly fortunate that it was triggered harmlessly in this circumstance–if it had been triggered while the line was up, it could have been a serious issue, potentially shutting down production.

 Our analysis confirmed for the client where the issue was stemming from and they approached the VFD manufacturer.
 To their credit, the manufacturer was grateful for the knowledge and agreed that what happened during our scanning activity should not have occurred.
 They tested the VFDs in their labs and addressed the issues, proactively correcting other reliability issues with modifications and firmware.